 The most important requirements in medical translation are accuracy and confidentiality

-TranslateMedia’s worldwide network of 6,000 linguistic experts are able to translate medical documents in over 90 languages.
+TranslateMedia’s worldwide network of 6,000 linguistic experts is able to translate medical documents in over 250 languages.
 Our translators must have five years of experience within the industry and sector they are translating at least three years of translation experience.

 TranslateMedia understands that there are many different types of companies in the medical industry: